What is the “Business Purpose Only” Hardship License?

 Who is Not Eligible for a Hardship License under Florida Law?

-Certain individuals are not eligible for a hardship license because of something on their driving record (although that person might still be eligible for a 42 day hardship permit after the DUI arrest).
+Certain individuals are not eligible for a hardship license because of something on their driving record (although that person might still be eligible for a 42-day hardship permit after the DUI arrest).
+The most common reasons why a person is not eligible for a hardship license include:

 1. A second or subsequent administrative suspension for refusal (322.271(2)(a));

-2. A five or ten year DUI revocation (322.271 (2)(a));
+2. A five or ten-year DUI revocation (322.271 (2)(a));

 3. A DUI for Driving with an Unlawful Breath or Blood Alcohol Level (DUBAL) with two DUI convictions or two prior refusals (322.271 (2)(a);